dantswain/thrash/README.md

 * There is no implementation here for services or servers.
 It should be possible to build something like that using Thrash.
 Pull requests are welcomed.

-* The code is currently very much a mess and needs to be refactored/cleaned up.
-I've been focused on implementing the features I need and will revisit this soon.

 ## Benchmarks